-Appeal to the Traffic Penalty Tribunal www.trafficpenaltytribunal.gov.uk
+Appeal to the Traffic Penalty Tribunal

-It is the policy of this council to contest every formal appeal to the Traffic Penalty Tribunal, unless the appellant produces additional evidence that was not previously forthcoming.
+It is the policy of this authority to contest every formal appeal to the Traffic Penalty Tribunal, unless the appellant produces additional evidence that was not previously forthcoming.

 Fareham Borough Council will not pursue enforcement of PCN simply to test whether the appellant will progress the challenge to the Traffic Penalty Tribunal.